How To Overcome Your Limiting Beliefs: An All-You-Need-To-Know Guide

 It’s like talking to a wall.

-You’re like that party is the reason our country is falling apart.
+You say, “That party is the reason our country is falling apart.”
 They respond with “You don’t know what you’re talking about.”

 You can’t change someone’s opinions if they are unwilling to admit that there is a possibility that they’re wrong.